sanic-org/sanic-openapi/docs/sanic_openapi3/document_routes.md

 ## Basic Routes

-To use Sanic-OpenAPI with basic routes, you only have to register `swagger_blueprint` and it will be all set.
+To use Sanic-OpenAPI with basic routes, you only have to register `openapi3_blueprint` and it will be all set.

 For example: